Naqada I: Penile sheathes

 Figure of a man, Naqada I, 3800-3650.
 Brooklyn Museum.

 Statuette of a man with penile sheath, and various ivory tusks.
 Tomb H29, El Mahasna.
 Naqada I (c.3900-3600 BC).

 Seated man with penis sheath.
 Naqada I. Abadiya, grave B119.
 Ashmolean Museum.

 Numerous male statuettes from the Naqada I-III period are shown displaying penile sheaths, a characteristic attribute of many hunter-gatherer societies.
 Such depictions appear in Hierakonpolis, Abydos, on the Gebel el-Arak Knife, or on the golden statuettes of Tell el-Farkha.
 They were held in place by leather strings tied at the waist, and possible at the bottom as well.

-It has been suggested that many of the decorated rhinoceros tusks also found in tombs of the period may be the very penile sheaths depicted in these statuettes, or at least symbolic representations of them.
+It has been suggested that many of the decorated hippopotamus tusks also found in tombs of the period may be the very penile sheaths depicted in these statuettes, or at least symbolic representations of them.
 Penile sheath (karnatiw) may also have been used for medical reasons, in a mistaken attempt to avoid schistosomiasis and contamination by cercariae.

 Rather similar figures, using similar ivory material, also appear in the contemporary archaeology of the Levant Chalcolithic (4500-3500 BC), suggesting a level of trade relations and cultural influence from Egypt at that time.